okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-sign-in-soc-idp/main/go/integrationsteps.md

 ### 4: The user selects the Facebook sign-in link

-When the user clicks the Facebook IdP link, initially they are sent to the Okta org using the link provided in the `IdentityProvider` object's `HRef` property.
+When the user clicks the Facebook IdP link, initially they’re sent to the Okta org using the link provided in the `IdentityProvider` object's `HRef` property.
 At the Org, the request gets routed to Facebook for user sign-in.
-You don't need to implement additional code changes to perform this step.
+You don't need to implement any code changes to perform this step.

 ### 5: The user signs in with Facebook

 After the user clicks the sign-in link, the browser redirects the user to a sign-in page hosted by Facebook.
-To test this step, you can use the Facebook test user credentials that you configured in [Set up your Okta org for a social IdP use case](/docs/guides/oie-embedded-common-org-setup/go/main/#set-up-your-okta-org-for-a-social-idp-use-case).
+To test this step, use the Facebook test user credentials that you configured in [Set up your Okta org for a social IdP use case](/docs/guides/oie-embedded-common-org-setup/go/main/#set-up-your-okta-org-for-a-social-idp-use-case).
 You don't need to make any code changes in your app to perform this step.

 <div class="half border">